samarabbas/temporal-documentation-legacy/tour/worker_scaffold_go_04.md

 categories: [tour]
 ---

-# Building the Cadence Workflow Service Client
+# Building the Temporal Workflow Service Client

-Cadence uses an RPC protocol called [TChannel](https://github.com/uber/tchannel).
+Temporal uses an RPC protocol called [TChannel](https://github.com/uber/tchannel).
 You only need to provide a name for the channel and let YARPC own and manage it.

 ```go